 The book predicts a medical future in which the power of physicians, akin to that of religious leaders and nobility, will whittle away.
 He also predicts that ‘hospitals, as we know them today, will eventually be extinct‘ (page 186).
-He demo how this transition, already underway, is inspired by the increasing access of patients to information, and driven by the proliferation of knowledge apps and big data (pages 35, 40-41).
+He demonstrated how this transition, already underway, is inspired by the increasing access of patients to information, and driven by the proliferation of knowledge apps and big data (pages 35, 40-41).
 The vehicle the author credits with attaining his vision of a patient-led healthcare is the smartphone, the device he calls the hub of medicine, and ‘the substrate for a new medical communications revolution‘ (page 53).
 He says it will ‘democratise’ medicine, and do for healthcare what the Gutenberg press did for education (pages 14, 38-40).

 The author relates several examples of patients who are already redefining the practice of medicine.
 Kim Goodsell for example, discovered that the two rare diseases she has, arrhythmogenic right ventricular dysplasia (ARVD) and Charcot Marie Tooth disease (CMT), are not coincidental as her doctors told her (pages 15-17).
 Another example the author cited is Katherine Leon who has the rare condition spontaneous coronary artery dissection (SCAD) and, finding very little research has been done on it, established a virtual SCAD patient registry (page 211-212).
 The author also referred to Angelina Jolie‘s decision to have double mastectomy to counter her genetic risk of breast and ovarian cancer.
 He says this decision is a tipping point, and ‘a landmark story about self-determination in medicine‘ (pages 55-62).